 Why the Washington Program?
-Because you will be part of a proud tradition, change your life, and open doors to your future.
-In Washington, D.C., students find that Claremont McKenna College is well known and that they can obtain prestigious internships.
+Because you will be part of a proud tradition and open doors to your future.
+In Washington, DC, students find that Claremont McKenna College is well-known and that they can obtain prestigious internships.
 Why?
 Because those who work in the nation's capital recognize CMC as a top-ranked liberal arts college with a special focus on politics, economics, and leadership that has been sending its best students to participate in the Washington Program since 1972.

 The Washington Program is rooted in a full-time internship and a serious discussion of contemporary political issues.
-The first component allows students to become immersed in their work environment to the extent that some are considered junior staff members, and the second component - two seminar classes and a directed research paper - provides a coherent intellectual framework for the semester.
-Internship supervisors praise the academic challenges of the Program, because they get better student interns as a result.
+The first component allows students to become immersed in their work environment to the extent that some are considered junior staff members.
+The second component - two seminar classes and a directed research paper - provides a coherent intellectual framework for the semester.
+Internship supervisors praise the academic challenges of the program, because they get better student interns as a result.

 Dr. Elizabeth Spalding